By: Carole Norman Scott

 Please read the other postings listed above (or scroll down), and/or the ones listed on the right.
 I think they will be encouraging to those going through all that right now.
 If you can not cover it all at this time, please come back again.
 I hope and pray that it all blesses you!
-The postings and pages are numbered according to chronilogical order in Ben’s life!
+The postings and pages are numbered according to chronological order in Ben’s life!
 Numbers 1 through 10 are listed above on the page listings, and #6 is also listed on the right-hand side of the page. #8–“Symptoms of Autism: Characteristics as a Child–Then, As an Adult” would be especially helpful, I believe.
 It is long because it lists each symptom of autism and comments on it, but you can come back as often as you like in order to finish it.

-I am a wife of fifty-eight years, mother of three and grandmother of two (all pictured below).
+I am a wife of sixty-two years, mother of three and grandmother of two (all pictured below).
 I enjoy writing, singing, and photography, and am also a speaker for Stonecroft Ministries.
 There, I share how trusting Christ has helped me in dealing with autism all these years.
 That story is listed in the right-hand column of this page (“My Christian Testimony Concerning Autism”).
 I have also spoken at a teacher’s retreat for “The Little Lighthouse”…a school for handicapped children in Tulsa, OK.
-I told about Ben’s life and times, which involved a first-hand glimpse into autism and all that it entails.
+I told the teachers there about Ben’s life and times, which involved a first-hand glimpse into autism and all that it entails.
 I feel my “calling” has been to be available to those in need…whether it be our autistic son, other family members, or friends.
-I am also a nineteen year Non-Hodgkin’s Lymphoma cancer survivor (which could be “another” blog).
+I am also a fifteen year Non-Hodgkin’s Lymphoma cancer survivor (which could be “another” blog).